 Our current operational activities are principally focused on the commercialization of EsoGuard.
-We are pursuing commercialization across multiple sales channels, including: the communication to and education of medical practitioners and clinicians regarding EsoGuard; the establishment of Lucid Test Centers for the collection of cell samples using EsoCheck; the launch of the mobile testing unit; ongoing #CheckYourFoodTube testing days; and our direct contracting strategic initiative.
+We are pursuing commercialization across multiple sales channels, including: the communication to and education of medical practitioners and clinicians regarding EsoGuard; the establishment of Lucid Test Centers for the collection of cell samples using EsoCheck; use of our mobile testing unit; ongoing #CheckYourFoodTube testing days; and our direct contracting strategic initiative (including in the concierge medicine and employer markets sectors).
 Additionally, we are developing expanded clinical evidence to support insurance reimbursement adoption by government and private insurers.
 Further, as resources permit, the Company also intends to pursue development of other products and services.